Parham-Paziraie/techhandy/README.md

 ### Step 3: Post-Deployment Setup
 1. Visit your new site URL
+2. Click "Admin Login" and enter password: `techhandy123`
-2. Add your first repair post using the admin panel
+3. Add your first repair post using the admin panel
-3. Update your contact information using the contact form
+4. Update your contact information using the contact form
-4. Add your timelapse videos using YouTube/Vimeo URLs
+5. Add your timelapse videos using YouTube/Vimeo URLs
-5. Test the review functionality by clicking on a review link
+6. Test the review functionality by clicking on a review link

+**IMPORTANT**: Change the admin password by editing line 9 in `script.js` before deploying!

 ## Usage Instructions